Brennan-Smith-2020/GlowTK/README.md

 - Title (str): The title to be displayed in the file dialog.
 Returns:
 - Selected File Path (str): The path of the file selected by the user.

+- varname (str): The variable for where the path of the selected file will work
+  Returns:
+- Selected File Path (str): The path of the file selected by the user.